Table of Contents

 - When using infant formulas it is desirable to choose a low protein version (which is standard) and to ensure the formula is prepared correctly.

-- Among the standard infant formulas there is no strong evidence base suggesting one brand or specific ingredients over another.
-The much more expensive extensively-hydrolyzed formulas may decrease the risk of excess waist gain but more research is needed to clarify this potential association.
+- Among the standard infant formulas there is no strong evidence base suggesting specific brands or ingredients.
+The much more expensive extensively-hydrolyzed formulas may decrease the risk of excess weight gain but more research is needed regarding this possibility.

 In the next lesson I will discuss complementary feeding, which describes the nutrition that infants and then toddlers receive in addition to nutrition from breast milk or formula.